Chiropractic Care For Hip and Leg Pain

 Wearing improper footwear may worsen the situation as it can shift the angle of your foot and lower leg, changing the angle and the way your knee naturally glides.

 The treatment of knee pain is as varied as the cause.
 Treatment for your knee pain will often involve a number of allied health professionals such as physiotherapists, chiropractors and exercise physiologists.

 They may suggest you look closely at your lifestyle, nutrition, and exercise choices.
 They may also encourage you to choose your footwear carefully, shed a few pounds, improve your fitness levels or even learn proper squatting and exercise techniques to avoid any further strain and injury.

-Chiropractic care that is aimed to reduce knee pain will usually includes gentle, controlled and directed adjustments delivered to the relevant part of the leg and spinal joints to restore optimal movement and function.
+Chiropractic care aimed to reduce knee pain usually includes gentle, controlled and directed adjustments delivered to the relevant part of the leg and spinal joints to restore optimal movement and function.
 The overall aim of the treatment is to reduce inflammation, improve movement of the joints, relax any painful muscle spasms and strengthen your weakened muscles which will in turn ease the pain and lessen the symptoms.

 How Chiropractic Care Can Help Hip and Knee Pain

 Chiropractic Care, if appropriate, may help in two ways:

 1. Firstly, they can work directly with both the hip and the knee to try to improve the movement of these joints.

 2. Secondly, our Chiropractors can examine the pelvis and lumbar spine then, if appropriate, provide treatment for any problems found in these areas.
 Clinically we often find that problems in the pelvis and lower spine affect a persons gait which can in turn lead to hip and knee pain.